behrica/leiningen-karma-plugin/README.md

 # lein-karma

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin to execute javscript tests with Karma (<http://karma-runner.github.io>)

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-karma "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-karma 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:

 Put `[lein-karma "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

     $ lein karma

+It assumes that "karma" executable is on the path and a configuration file exists in "resources/karma.conf.js".
+The stdout of the karma process is printed only after the karma run ends, no progress is printed during karma run.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Carsten Behring

 Distributed under the Eclipse Public License, the same as Clojure.